 However, it’s not just her unapologetic sex-positivity and flagrant attitude-packed realness that has us hailing Peaches a feminist icon (amongst many other things).
-It’s also her enduring predication for championing the female talents around her, from her collaborations with Karen O, Yoko Ono, Kathleen Hanna and Kim Gordon, to vocalising the need to make creative space for trans/non-binary women and women of colour.
+It’s also her enduring predication for championing the female talents around her, from her collaborations with Karen O, Yoko Ono, Kathleen Hanna, and Kim Gordon, to vocalizing the need to make creative space for trans/non-binary women and women of colour.

 Noisey: Hey Peaches!
 You’ve been making music for around two decades.
 How did you break into the industry?

 Peaches: I never really tried to break into the music industry.
 It was never a big ambition of mine, so it happened organically.
 I’m not saying it was easy, but I wasn’t trying really hard.
 I made an album that resonated, and I was lucky that a lot of different kinds of people liked it and contacted me to have me open for them, or play their festivals when I had no management.
 It wasn’t like I became huge, but opportunities happened and then it became a career.

 Were there particular hurdles you faced as a female solo artist when you started out?

 Well, I very quickly saw what a boys club it was in the music business.
 That is always a hurdle.
 Luckily (or naturally), the kind of music that I was making at the time was actually dominated by women and queer people, and it was quite sexually open too.
 There was me, Chicks on Speed, Le Tigre, and Miss Kittin who were at the forefront of making electronic music with a performance element to it—in other words, "electroclash."
 As a genre, electroclash was only really around for about six months.
 Years later, of course, it came back as "Nu Rave," which was more male-dominated and based on fashion.
 That died out quickly as well, but I really believe that a lot of genres today wouldn’t exist without electroclash, and people have to recognize that it was ran by women from the very beginning.